Frequently Asked Questions (FAQ)

 I need to cancel my housing contract.
 How do I cancel?

 - Housing contract cancellations must be submitted, in writing, to the Office of Housing and Residence Life.
-Requests may be submitted by email to email@example.com or to our office at 110 Community Building.
+Requests may be submitted by email to email@example.com or to our office at 1735 Titan Drive, South Bend, IN 46613.
 Residents are responsible for financial obligations as outlined in the terms and conditions of the contract.

 I want to live on-campus but do not plan to attend Indiana University South Bend during the spring semester.
 Is it possible to sign a contract for the fall semester only?